Gabriel-Mwenga-Nguli/creme-collections/FIRESTORE_RULES.md

-# Firestore Security Rules Fix
+# Firestore Security Rules

-**NOTE:** The application is currently running in a **frontend-only simulation mode**.
-These instructions are for when you connect the application to a live Firebase backend and do not need to be followed for the current UI development phase.

----

-Your application is currently being blocked by Firestore's default security rules, causing a "Missing or insufficient permissions" error when trying to fetch user data after login.
+Your application is likely being blocked by Firestore's default security rules.
+This is **expected behavior** for a new Firebase project and causes the **"Missing or insufficient permissions"** error you may see.

-To fix this, you need to update your Firestore security rules to allow a logged-in user to read and write to their own profile document.
+To fix this, you **must** update your Firestore security rules.
+This will allow your app to read public data like `products` and `promotions`, and allow logged-in users to access their own private data.

 ## **Instructions**

 1.  **Go to the Firebase Console**: Open your project in the [Firebase Console](https://console.firebase.google.com/).
 2.  **Navigate to Firestore**: In the left-hand navigation pane, click on **Build > Firestore Database**.
 3.  **Open the Rules Tab**: Click on the **Rules** tab at the top of the Firestore viewer.
-4.  **Replace the Rules**: Delete the existing rules and replace them with the following code.
+4.  **Replace the Rules**: Delete the existing rules and replace them with the complete set of rules provided below.
 5.  **Publish**: Click the **Publish** button to save and apply the new rules.
 The changes should take effect almost immediately.

 ---